Raziel7893/WindowsGSM.Brink/README.md

 - +set net_serverPortAuth 8766  //can be changed via Server Start Param

 ### Config
-- to adjust configs either bo to Server Files (clock on Browse => Server Files), got to base and adjust autoexec.cfg
+- to adjust configs either go to Server Files (clock on Browse => Server Files), got to folder base and adjust autoexec.cfg
 - or add variables to WindowsGSM by clicking Edit Config and modifing the last box Server Start Param
 - to set a password modify autoexec.cfg:
   - set si_needpass to 1
   - remove the // infront of g_password and set a password in the quotes

 ### Not having an full IPv4 adress ( named CCNAT or DSL Light )
 No game or gameserver supports ipv6 only connections.